sankarkota555/poc-spring-security-SAML/README.md

 4) Using logout link you can logout from application.

 # Integrate in your app
+Please change below beans or variables in your [SAMLSecurityConfig.java](src/main/java/com/aa/security/saml/config/SAMLSecurityConfig.java) as per your requirement.
-1) In your [SAMLSecurityConfig.java](src/main/java/com/aa/security/saml/config/SAMLSecurityConfig.java) file change ENTITY_ID to your unique ID.
+1) Change ENTITY_ID to your unique ID.

  Example:
 ```java
            private static final String ENTITY_ID = "urn:test:yourname:yourcity";
 ```
-2) update samlKeystore.jks with your IDP provided keystore.jks and provide password and default key in below keymanager bean
+2) I mentioned keymanager in below code, this is for only POC purpose, While integrating spring security saml in your apllication please don't put certificates in code.
+For importing you can use keytool command

 ```java
     @Bean